nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 ======================

 Before you start testing the application, you can select one of the :ref:`nrf_machine_learning_app_requirements_build_types`.
-See :ref:`modifying_build_types` for detailed steps how to select a build type.
+See :ref:`cmake_options` for information about how to select a build type.

 Providing API key
 =================

 If the URI of the Edge Impulse zip file requires providing an additional API key, you can provide it using the following CMake definition: :c:macro:`EI_API_KEY_HEADER`.
-This definition is set in a similar way as selected build type.
+This definition is set in a similar way as selecting a build type.
 For more detailed information about building the machine learning model in the |NCS|, see :ref:`ug_edge_impulse`.

 .. tip::